deathbybandaid/piadvanced/README.md

 # piadvanced

+## Thanks to the people of pihole-discourse and reddit.
+This is just a collection of other people's work in a nice package.
+I do not claim credit for anything other than creating this series of scripts.

 * This is a custom install for my pi!
 I am a tinkerer, and when I tinker, I tend to break things!!!
 * I started this as a much simpler script to help assist me in getting things back up and running as fast as possible.
 * A few of these things are easily done with raspi-config,, but this streamlines the process.